 Oslo is ranked as one of the top ten greenest cities of the world by Green Uptown Magazine.
 It has few of the issues of overcrowding, pollution, and high energy.
 But government of the city works on these issues and can be proud of it’s public transportation; underground, tram and bus line systems are really efficient and modern.

 Oslo is also the e-car capital of the world, with most electric cars per capita, thanks to different incentives.
 The city uses information technology to curb energy consumption and greenhouse gas emissions.
-By 2020, the city is aiming to reduce emissions by 50% by remaking its transportation grid; by 2030, it is aiming to be 95% climate neutral.

 Like other smart cities, Oslo has installed sensors to help citizens with parking problem.
 It has also established a network of smart street lighting, which has reduced energy consumption by nearly two-thirds.
 Oslo’s smart-city approach is typical for Nordic countries, it’s emphasis is on sustainable energy now.
 Government together with private companies are looking at banning private vehicles by the end of the decade.

 Seoul has one of the biggest metro areas in the world, therefore the city heavily invested in this sector.
 Now the city’s public transportation system and emergency warning system are especially advanced.